 - Statement of Purpose: a concise statement describing the purpose of the proposed legislation.
-See page 7 instructions. - Fiscal Note: an estimate of the amount of revenue or expenditure (for all funds) the legislative proposal would incur if enacted.
-See page 6 for instructions and page 8 for additional information. - Fiscal Note Templates: 1 of the 4 Fiscal Note Templates should be submitted to DFM.
-The templates can be found on this web page https://dfm.idaho.gov/state_agencies/leg_process/.
+See page 8 instructions. - Fiscal Note: an estimate of the amount of revenue or expenditure (for all funds) the legislative proposal would incur if enacted.
+See page 10-11 for instructions and pages 12-13 for additional information. - Legislation Text: a proposed amendment or addition to Idaho Code.
+See information beginning on pages 17-21 regarding drafting legislation text.